DataDog/dd-trace-java-kinesis-example/Readme.md

 ### Kinesis Context Propagation Examples

-This repository contains example producers and consumers.
-It leaves out the details of setting up the AWS sdks
+This repository contains example producers and consumers using the AWS sdk in additon to KPL/KCL.
+It leaves out the details of setting up the specific clients

-The `SomeMessage` class implements `TextMap` which allows Inject/Extract to work.
-An alternative approach to using a `Map` inside the message would be to specify fields for all of the propagation headers separately inside the class and implementing iterator on those
+The `SomeMessage` class implements `TextMap` which is the holder for propagation headers and values An alternative approach to using a `Map` inside the message would be to specify fields for all of the propagation headers separately inside the class and implementing iterator on those

 The headers for datadog propagation are: